Home / Asia / Saudi Arabia / MARAFIQ Independent Water and power plant

 MARAFIQ Independent Water and power plant

-MARAFIQ Independent Water and power plant is a 2,740 MW other power station in Eastern Province, Saudi Arabia.
+MARAFIQ Independent Water and power plant is a 2,740 MW gas power station in Eastern Province, Saudi Arabia.
 It is operated by Jubail Water and Power Co.
-Based on its capacity (estimated), it can supply roughly 2,057,348 homes (estimated).
-It ranks #13 of 146 Saudi Arabia power plants by installed capacity.
-Its measured emissions of 6,646,700 t CO₂/yr (Climate TRACE) are equivalent to about 1,549,347 cars driven for a year.
-In context, the national grid averages 692 gCO₂/kWh (2.2% low-carbon) (2024).
+Based on its capacity (estimated), it can supply roughly 3.1 million homes (estimated).
+It ranks #16 of 156 Saudi Arabia power plants by installed capacity.
+Commissioned in 2010, it is around 16 years old — relatively modern.
+Its modelled annual emissions are 6,646,700 t CO₂/yr (Climate TRACE), equivalent to about 1.5 million cars driven for a year.
+In context, gas supplies about 63.3% of Saudi Arabia's electricity; the national grid averages 692 gCO₂/kWh (2.2% low-carbon) (2024).

 6,646,700t CO₂ / yr (Climate TRACE)